Assassination of King Henri IV of France (1610)

 On June 10, 1610, Henri’s casket was taken to the Salle des Caryatides (Cariatides Room) in the Louvre Palace.
 An effigy was constructed out of wicker with a wax face molded from the face of the king, wearing coronation dress and the royal crown.
 Twice a day, servants pretended to serve him a meal, a traditional ritual symbolizing the continuity of the royal dignity beyond the death of the King.

 The effigy was removed on June 21, 1510.
 Funeral orations were heard in all the parishes of the kingdom, followed by a week of tributes to King Henri IV by the various government officials including a blessing from eight-year-old King Louis XIII.
-On June 29, 1510, Henri’s casket was taken to Notre-Dame de Paris Cathedral where there were several ceremonies, including the funeral mass on June 30, 1510.
+On June 29, 1510, Henri’s casket was taken to Notre-Dame de Paris Cathedral where several ceremonies were held, including the funeral mass on June 30, 1510.

 After the funeral, Henri’s casket was brought to the traditional burial site of the French royal family, the Basilica of Saint-Denis in Saint-Denis, now a northern suburb of Paris.
 The casket was placed in a chapel with the effigy awaiting burial the next day.
 Henri’s tomb was destroyed during the French Revolution but there is a memorial to him at the Basilica of Saint-Denis.